TomaszRewak/CoroutineDispatcher/README.md

 dispatcher.Start(); // Will print "1234"
 ```

-The last but not least trick is task scheduling.
-It can be used to plan a one-off delayed event or create recurring timer operations.
+The last but not least is the task scheduling.
+It can be used run a task after a specified delay.

 ```csharp
 var dispatcher = new Dispatcher();